PeterZsigmond/ChatForEveryone/README.md

 ﻿# Welcome to ChatForEveryone!

 Hi!
-I'm Zsigmond Péter, and this is my first **Spring Boot** project.
-This is a little chat webapplication, with some REST webservice, written in JAVA.
+I'm Péter Zsigmond, and this is my first **Spring Boot** project.
+This is a chat web application, with REST web service.

-## Install
-You will need:
+##Requirements
  - Java 8
  - Maven

- ---
- - Download
+## Install
  - Run: `mvn clean install`
  - Now you only need two files: `application.properties` and `target/chatforeveryone-1.0.jar`.
 Put them in the same directory.
 You can delete the other files, if you want.
  - Now configure the `application.properties`.
 See below.
  - Run: `java -jar chatforeveryone-1.0.jar`
+ ---
-### Configure application.properties
+### Configuring `application.properties`
- - Before you first start the program, set the `spring.jpa.hibernate.ddl-auto=` to `create` mode.
+ - Before you first start the program, create the database, then set the `spring.jpa.hibernate.ddl-auto=` to `create` mode.
 This will build the database structure.
 Then stop the program, and rewrite this field to `update`.
 ---
  - `server.port=` The port that the server is running on.
  ---
- - `spring.datasource.url=` Set this with the following rules: `jdbc:mysql://DB_SERVER_URL:PORT/DB_NAME`
+ - `spring.datasource.url=` Set this with the following rules: `jdbc:mysql://DB_SERVER_URL:PORT/DB_NAME?characterEncoding=utf8`
  - `spring.datasource.username/password=` MySQL username/password.
  ---
  - `email.enable.sending=` Set this to `true`, to send e-mails.
 (Only use `false` for testing.)